-There’s something else I am grateful for: the following clauses are in the LPA Lease, which make it possible for me to be an effective landlord and property manager.
-Each and every one of these clauses have saved me repeatedly from the situations for which they apply.
-I've included links to related articles and forms that I use to enforce these clauses.
+The following clauses in the LPA Lease make it possible for me to be an effective landlord and property manager.
+Each and every one of these clauses have saved me repeatedly from the situations in which they apply.
+I've included links to related articles and forms I use to enforce these clauses.

 - Late Fees, Added Rent & Bounced Check

 LPA Lease Clause # 3, Late Fees is one of the most active clauses that frequently need to be enforced for most landlords.
 Without this clause, you are not legally able to enforce collecting a late fee, so it is very important to have in your lease.
 I am thankful for this clause because it not only covers us for an initial late fee, but it also provides the tenant with an incentive to hurry up and pay the late fee and the rent by imposing a "Daily Late Fee" that starts one or two days after the initial late fee is due.